jewettaij/visfd/README.md

 - (Optional) A **hard drive**.
 (An HDD, not an SSD.)
 The "filter_mrc" program frequently creates many large temporary files which could wear down an SSD over time.
-Old-fashioned magnetic hard drives (HDDs) are sufficiently fast, and are able tolerate this kind of usage better than SSDs.
+Old-fashioned magnetic hard drives (HDDs) are sufficiently fast and are supposedly able tolerate this kind of usage better than SSDs.
   If you only use this program occasionally, or only use it for a single project, then you probably don't need worry about this issue.